ED Student Volunteer Unpaid Internship Program

 - An up-to-date resume.

 Note: For candidates interested in internships with the Office of General Counsel (OGC) please click here.
-If you are also interested in internships outside of OGC, you will need to submit a separate application following the instructions listed above.
-All interns, including those selected by OGC will be included in the internship programming.
+For candidates interested in internships with the Office of Civil Rights (OCR) please click here.
+If you are also interested in internships outside of OGC or OCR, you will need to submit a separate application following the instructions listed above.
+All interns, including those selected by OGC and OCR will be included in the internship programming.

 Please note that the dates below are approximate.
 Based on a student's availability and school schedule, internships can begin or end before or after the dates indicated below.